 Once Nomad servers are able to connect over the network, you can issue the nomad server join command from any server in one region to a server in a remote region to federate the clusters.

 To perform the tasks described in this guide, you need to have a two Nomad environments with ports 4646, 4647, and 4648 exposed.
 You can use this Terraform environment to provision the sandbox environments.
 This guide assumes two clusters with one server node and two client nodes in each cluster.
-While the Terraform code already opens port 4646, you will also need to expose ports 4647 and 4648 on the server you wish to run nomad server join against (see Nomad Port Requirements for more info).
+While the Terraform code already opens port 4646, you will also need to expose ports 4647 and 4648 on the server you wish to run nomad server join against (consult the Nomad Port Requirements documentation for more information).

 Note: This guide is for demo purposes and only assumes a single server node in each cluster.
-Please consult the reference architecture for production configuration.
+Consult the reference architecture for production configuration.

 Verify current regions